hidecode221b/Radia_MPW/Mathematica/readme.md

 Eample#3mpw_noc_pgn.nb can make the side chamfers on magnets based on the pgn instead of rtg.

 Rev. 20230815
 Eample#3mpw_noc_pgn_nos.nb can build the magnet arrays without side magnets, which enables us to set up the same width in pole and magnet.
-The misalignment of magnetization can also be set up.
+The uniform misalignment of magnetization can also be set up, but the symmetrical translation canceled the misalignment.

+Rev. 20230821
+Eample#3mpw_noc_rtg_nos.nb is based on the rtg instead of png without side magnets.
+The randomized misalignment of magnetization is implemented without symmetrical translation. std = 0 makes ideal magnetization, and std <> 0 results in the misorientation of magnetization in the standard deviation of sdr (fractional percentage) and sdt (degrees) in magnetization amplitude (y direction) and angle (theta), respectively.
+Phi angle is uniformly randomized around the magnetization direction.